beecomprg/magento2-payment-restriction/README.md

 # Magento 2 Payment Restriction

-> Easily filter shipping and payment methods combinations during checkout
+> Enable for your customers only certain combinations of shipping and payment methods

 > magento 2, magento, shipping, payment, checkout